Migrate from Pegasus 1.2 to Pegasus 1.5

 29)

-You can also restrict segment extraction to specific time windows.
-Add the time_ranges parameter to individual segment definitions.
+You can also restrict segment extraction to specific time windows by adding time ranges to individual segment definitions.
 The following example limits scene detection to two windows (0-30s and 60-90s):

 Python